wakeupthecat/gastona/DEVELOPMENT_README.txt

    together in the jar file.

    Currently gastona scripts are used to generate gastona.jar (gastona generates itself!).

    For that you will need a gastona.jar binary which can be found at sourceforge

       http://sourceforge.net/projects/gastona/

-   A way to do it in two steps is using gastona scripts
+   Once you have some version of gastona.jar you can use the scripts to gerate a new gastona.jar from your sources.

-      1) Generate the gastona documentation database:
+   1) Generate the gastona documentation database

       This database is used by WelcomeGastona.gast (default script) to get the documentation and samples.

-         go to META-GASTONA\WelcomeGastona\genDB and launch generateGastDocDB.gast
+      It has to be found by gastona in the file

+         META-GASTONA\WelcomeGastona\gastonaDocScript.sql

+      If it is not there or simply want to generate it again due to some change in the documentation texts following commands will do it

+         cd META-GASTONA\WelcomeGastona
-         for example: java -jar gastona.jar generateGastDocDB.gast
+         java -jar gastona.jar generateGastDocSQLScript.gast
-         it will generate gastonaDoc.db in META-GASTONA\WelcomeGastona\genDB

     2) Compile and generate gastona.jar

+       The script GENJAR_GASTONA.gast will generate gastona.jar properly

+         cd BUILD\pc-jar
-          go to BUILD\pc-jar and launch the gastona script GENJAR_GASTONA.gast for example: java -jar gastona.jar GENJAR_GASTONA.gast
+         java -jar gastona.jar GENJAR_GASTONA.gast

-          (eventually, you might enter the full path of the javac.exe you want to use) it will generate the gastona.jar file in BUILD\gastona.jar
+       eventually, you might want to give the full path of the javac.exe you want to use

+       If the generation succeed the final product can be found at

+          BUILD\gastona.jar

    Useful scripts
    ----------------------------------------------------------

-   META-GASTONA\WelcomeGastona\WelcomeGastona.gast            script to launch WelcomeGastona (default script) META-GASTONA\WelcomeGastona\genDB\generateGastDocDB.gast   script to generate gastona's documentation database BUILD\pc-jar\GENJAR_GASTONA.gast                           script to generate gastona.jar
+   META-GASTONA\WelcomeGastona\WelcomeGastona.gast            script to launch WelcomeGastona (default script) META-GASTONA\WelcomeGastona\generateGastDocSQLScript.gast  script to generate gastona's documentation database BUILD\pc-jar\GENJAR_GASTONA.gast                           script to generate gastona.jar